gitti1/WOR/README.md

 For a summary on key aspects of the WOR dataset also compare Kiley (2017a).
 Our analysis offers some additional insights.

-For the references please consult the report.
+For the references please consult the dynamic report here: https://gitti1.github.io/WOR/